Health Psychology Research Group

 Main area of research: I am interested in self-management and behaviour change in relation to long-term conditions.
 I am also interested in cancer screening and reducing health inequalities.

 Placement: Action in Mind, which is a Stirling based mental health charity.
-During this placement I have supported those with a diagnosed mental health illness to improve aspects of their physical health.
+During this placement I supported those with a diagnosed mental health illness to improve aspects of their physical health.

 Drs.
 Vivien Swanson and Wendy Maltinsky travelled to St Helena in 2019 to delivering MAP training for health and social care teams in remote areas.